“Because every day is Children’s Day!”

 The health impacts from VOC emissions can include eye, nose and throat irritation; headaches and low concentration; difficulty breathing; nausea; organ or central nervous system damage; and even cancer.
 Familiar toxic VOCs include benzene and formaldehyde, and uncontrolled VOC emission may act as greenhouse gasses and lead to climate change.

 I know that some of you are already thinking, “Yea, but when’s the last time anyone got cancer from a new car?”
 And I admit that VOCs have varying levels of toxicity, and even experts can’t yet pin down the levels of exposure and length of time involved to cause health problems.
 But may I remind you that we thought lead paint was a good idea until 1978?
-That lead water pipes likely contributed to the fall of ancient Rome?

 What we do know is that indoor air quality (IAQ) is directly linked to health, and lowering VOC emissions from paint, furnishings and other indoor materials is important in homes, schools, hospitals and workplaces.
 This is why products tout their no-VOC and low-VOC status, and why products get GREENGUARD certified.